0marSalah/Memory-Game/ReadMe.md

 # Memory Game
-    - A game which tet your memory
+    - A game which test your memory